Must-Try Austria Christmas Market Food

 The best Austrian Christmas Market Food and Drink

-One of the best things to do at an Austrian Christmas Market is to try traditional Advent Christmas Market Food and Drink.
+One of the highlights of visiting an Austrian Christmas Market is savouring the traditional Christmas Market food and drink that make the festive season so unforgettable.

 It is cold outside, and hopefully, it will snow.
 The best way to warm up is a steaming mug of Glühwein, Christmas Punsch, or Hot Chocolate.